nitad54448/yappari-5-1/README.md

 This command opens a menu with several options designing which type of file to read.
 Reading a new file will just add more data wihtout losing the previous ones.
 You can remove some of the datasets with the command __Erase selected datasets__.
 You will need to select one or more datasets in order to perform operations like fit, save, plot.. etc. A selected dataset is coloured differently, it is named in this document as _active_.

 #### 3 columns ####
 This option reads a three-column ASCII file, which should be separated by the character selected in the [Parameters](https://github.com/nitad54448/yappari-5-1/blob/main/README.md#parameters) page, and it should contain frequency in Hz, Zr, and Zi.
-It is important to note that for French users (and some others), the separator value for a number should be a dot “.” and not a comma “,” (you may need to adjust this in the Windows parameters).
+It is important to note that for French users (and some others), ideally the separator value for a number should be a dot “.” and not a comma “,” (you may need to adjust this in the Windows parameters).
 I did not check if the program works when a number is represented as 1,256 instead of usual 1.256, but obviously one can not use ',' for separating both the digits in a number representation and separating values in a text file.
 The file may contain a description line (like parameters or type of the sample), if the description does not contain only numbers which might be interpreted as data values by the program.
 The best option is to have only 3 columns and no text or empty lines in the file.
 If you want to keep one or more description lines in the file, you should use the "Custom" format and prepare a "description file", see below.

 If the reading is successful, the dataset will be inserted in the first position with a name taken from the filename open.
 This name can be changed by the user.
 Only one dataset can be read with this command.